My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS27.jpg

-Bruce also cashed in on his reputation as a performer, releasing in 1986 a five-record box set of live music titled Live/1975-85.
-For his fans this was a first opportunity to get copies of the many songs he performed live but had never put to album, such as the incredible acoustic version of “Thunder Road,” the instrumental “Paradise by the “C”,” his song “Seeds,” covers such as “War,” “Raise Your Hand” “Jersey Girl,” and “This Land Is Your Land,” and songs he’d given to others but often performed live, like “Fire” and “Because the Night.”
+Bruce also cashed in on his reputation as a performer, releasing in 1986 a five-record box set of live music, Live/1975-85.
+For his fans this was a first opportunity to get copies of the many songs he performed live but had never put to album, such as the amazing acoustic version of “Thunder Road,” the instrumental “Paradise by the “C”,” and “Seeds.”
+Bruce often performed covers in his shows, and several of these were included: “War” (The Temptations), “Raise Your Hand” (Eddie Floyd), “Jersey Girl” (Tom Waits), and “This Land Is Your Land” (Woody Guthrie).
+There was also his take on the songs he’d given to others, “Fire” and “Because the Night.”
 It was a huge celebration of his career and a tribute to his excellence as an entertainer.

 BS28.jpg

-Looking ahead, Bruce found himself once again writing songs and working outside the participation of the E Street Band.
-The resulting album, Tunnel of Love, would only selectively use the band, resulting in something in between Nebraska and his E Street usual albums.
-Now as an unbelievably famous and wealthy man, Springsteen tried to come to terms with these conditions against the themes of his past and the ironic twist it would be for him to write about the struggles of the underprivileged.
-Instead he turned to relationships and the challenges of dealing with love and loss, giving insight to the issues he was having in his young marriage.
-The album is therefore more sparse, contemplative, and introspective, and musically continues with the country-tinged sounds developed over the prior two albums.
-Bruce even sings with a country twang on some songs.
+Looking ahead, Bruce again began writing and working outside the participation of the E Street Band.
+The resulting album, Tunnel of Love, only selectively used the band, resulting in something between Nebraska and his usual E Street Band albums.
+Now, as an unbelievably famous and wealthy man, Springsteen tried to come to terms with these circumstances against the themes and conditions of his past.
+It was an ironic lens for him to be writing about the struggles of the working man.
+Instead, he turned to relationships and the struggles of dealing with love and loss, giving insight to the struggles he was having in his marriage.
+The album was therefore more sparse, contemplative and introspective, and musically continued with the country-tinged sounds developed over the prior two LPs.
+Bruce even sang with a country twang on some tunes.

-I’m not a fan of country music and by this time had undergone a full indoctrination into New Wave and modern rock music and was even starting a slow turn to classic rock and the psychedelic era as I entered my last years of high school and tried my turn as a stoner.
-I listened to this album quite a bit and loved the title track and the single, “Brilliant Disguise” – two of the best pop songs he’s produced – but ultimately couldn’t get as engaged with it as his early albums.
-I had no thought to check out his tour and started a general detachment from my first artistic crush.
-However the album is critically acclaimed and did well, producing two top ten singles and going to #1 in the US and UK, making it his third #1 album in the US.
+I’m not a fan of country music and by this time had undergone a full indoctrination into new wave and modern rock music and was even starting a slow turn to classic rock and the psychedelic era as I entered my last years of high school and tried a turn as a stoner, as you do as a disaffected teen.
+I listened to Tunnel of Love quite a bit and loved the title track and the single, “Brilliant Disguise” – two of the best pop songs Bruce had produced – but ultimately could not get as engaged with it as his early albums.
+I had no thought to check out his tour and began a general detachment from my first artistic crush.
+However, the album was critically acclaimed and did well, producing two top ten singles and going #1 in the US and UK, making it his third to do so in the US.

-The songs on this album are different than much of what we’d heard before, being generally down tempo and bare, though not without sophistication.
-The polish on songs like “Tunnel of Love” and the complex arrangements and phrasing on “Brilliant Disguise” show Bruce, at age 38, at a high-level of execution in his career.
-Of course, lyrically he is once again showing an adroit hand with his topics, even if his perspective on relationships with women are now markedly different than his earlier songs of escape and seduction.
+The songs on the album were certainly more mature and complete than much of what we’d heard before, despite much of them being down tempo and more sonically bare.
+The polish on songs like “Tunnel of Love” and the complex arrangements and phrasing on “Brilliant Disguise” showed Bruce, at age thirty-eight, was at a high-level of execution in his career.
+Of course, lyrically he was once again showing an adroit hand with his topics, even if his perspective on relationships with women were now markedly different than his earlier songs of escape and seduction.
 From “One Step Up:” “We've given each other some hard lessons lately / But we ain't learnin' / We're the same sad story that's a fact / One step up and two steps back.”
-And from “Brilliant Disguise:” “I'm just a lonely pilgrim / I walk this world in wealth / I want to know if it's you I don't trust / 'Cause I damn sure don't trust myself” and “Tonight our bed is cold / Lost in the darkness of our love / God have mercy on the man / Who doubts what he's sure of.
+And from “Brilliant Disguise:” “I'm just a lonely pilgrim / I walk this world in wealth / I want to know if it's you I don't trust / 'Cause I damn sure don't trust myself” and, “Tonight our bed is cold / Lost in the darkness of our love / God have mercy on the man / Who doubts what he's sure of.

-In “Two Faces” you can hear all the elements of the album.
-The lighter sonic base, the country flavour, and the themes of a relationship in trouble, “I met a girl and we ran away / I swore I'd make her happy every day / And how I made her cry / Two faces have I.” Bruce at the end of the 1980s is no less sure of who he is and what he’s trying to make of himself.
+In “Two Faces” you could hear all the elements of the album.
+The lighter sonic base, the country flavour, and the themes of a relationship in trouble, “I met a girl and we ran away / I swore I'd make her happy every day / And how I made her cry / Two faces have I.” Bruce at the end of the 1980s was no less sure of who he was and what he was trying to make of himself.

-In 1988 Bruce split with Julianne Phillips, finalizing the divorce in 1989 while also deciding to disband the E Street Band and relocate to California with his band mate and now new love, Patti Scialfa (they were married in 1991).
-After headlining the Amnesty International ‘Human Rights Now!’ tour and performing for 300,000 people in East Germany in 1988, Bruce’s politics were also more front and centre.
-He had quietly declined requests from Republicans to use his music for their campaigns (did they really think he was one of them?), but now he was starting to lend his name to causes that helped those in need, consistent with everything he’d been singing about his entire career.
+After headlining the Amnesty International ‘Human Rights Now!’ tour and performing for 300,000 people in East Germany in 1988, Bruce’s politics were more front and centre than ever before.
+He had stayed quiet while declining requests from Republicans to use his music for their campaigns (did they really think he was one of them?), but now he was starting to lend his name to causes that helped those in need, consistent with everything he had been singing about his entire career.

 BS29.jpg